 The phone number for the Maryland MVA is 1-800-950-1682.
 Out of state callers should dial 301-729-4550.

 I know what you’re thinking.
 All you need to do at the scene of the accident is write down the other driver’s information off of his driver’s license.
 That usually works but not all the time.
 People frequently change their address and fail to notify the MVA.
 Maryland law requires an individual to notify the MVA within 30 days of an address change but many people just don’t bother.

 Even if you get accurate information from the responsible party’s license, you still won’t have the insurance information.
 Maryland licenses don’t contain that information.
 So you have to hope that you’re given the proper insurance details by the defendant.
 As we’ve discussed, it’s like rolling dice.

 The consequence of not being able to get accurate personal and insurance information from the person that just smashed up your vehicle?
 You’ve now got no one to pay for your messed up vehicle and your mangled body.

-Don’t make the mistake of leaving the scene of a Maryland auto accident without securing the other driver’s tag number!!!
+Don’t make the mistake of leaving the scene of an auto accident without securing the other driver’s tag number!!!

 Step # 2 – CALL THE POLICE

 The very next thing I want you to do is to call 911.
 I know you’re saying to yourself, “Duh Steve, everyone knows to call the police after a car accident.”
 Well, you’d be surprised.
 A lot of people “freeze up” after a traumatic event such as a car crash and have a hard time just remaining coherent.
 They forget to notify the authorities.
 A number of people also don’t call the police because they’re in a hurry, not seriously injured or their motor vehicle is not totaled, or they think they just don’t need the police.

 All of the previous reasons may be valid but let me tell you why you MUST call the police.